evan-erdos/trail-of-cthulhu/story/prose-outline.md

 and the aplite pillar begins to sink into the ground, revealing a passageway, with a steep set of stone stairs leading down.

-As the PCs walk down the stairs of entrance, they hear rumbling.
+As the PCs walk down the stairs of entrance, they hear rumbling; the entrance collapses.
-The entrance begins to collapse, and stone begins to roll down the stairs.

-Now, they're a dozen feet underground, and possibly wounded.
-While they're still in the dark, they're attacked by something.
+While in the dark, they're attacked by something.
 It's slimy, it has tentacles, and it doesn't appear to be touching the ground.

-Once they defeat the creature, they assess their surroundings.
+Once they defeat the creature, the PCs assess their surroundings.
 They're in a damp, underground grotto, and they can faintly hear running water.
 They explore for some time, but cannot find any other exits.

 As they approach the underground river, the PCs begin to have a strange sensation.
-It's like they're dreaming awake, and they feel compelled to swim in the water.
+It's like they're dreaming while awake, and they feel compelled to swim in the water.

 Having no other recourse, the PCs gather their things, and take the plunge.
 Strange shapes flit in and out of their minds, and they begin to fall asleep.
-Their dreams are more lucid than life, and they dream of strange oceanscapes, where the seemingly flat ocean is bent and twirled in strange directions, as if the dimensions themselves were deforming.
+Their dreams are more lucid than life: they see strange oceanscapes, where the seemingly flat disc of the water is bent and twirled in strange directions, as if the dimensions themselves were deforming.

 They find themselves in an enormous city, shaped from solid stone.